IDANIO/Alterrain/README.md

 ## Deployment

-Once you have commited and pushed to this repository
+Once you have committed and pushed to this repository

 Login into our server, as user *game*

-first we need to pull from GitHub,
+First we need to pull from GitHub,

 ```
 cd /home/game/project